ameli/imate/docs/source/tutorials/install.rst

     ``USE_CUDA``

-        This variable is relevant only if you are compiling with CUDA compiler.
+        This variable is relevant only if you are compiling with the CUDA compiler.
 By default, this variable is set to `0`.
 To compile |project| with CUDA, :ref:`install CUDA Toolkit <install-cuda>` and set this variable to `1` by

         .. tab-set::